Skip to content

 The Bund

-Head towards the river from Home Farm and you'll find the Bund path, which you can climb up to enjoy a bird's-eye view of Speke Hall, the River Mersey and Liverpool John Lennon Airport.
-Take a seat on one of the benches to enjoy a picnic, watch bustling birdlife and spot planes flying over your head.
+Head towards the river from Home Farm and you'll find the Bund path, which you can climb up to enjoy a bird's-eye view of the River Mersey and Liverpool John Lennon Airport.
+Through the slowly bearer trees in autumn, you can enjoy a special elevated view of the Hall.
+Take a seat on one of the benches to enjoy a picnic, watch overwintering birds and spot planes flying over your head.

 A view over the pond at Speke Hall, Liverpool, with yellow flowers in front of it.